Asaayu/Arma-Spotify-Player/README.md

 # Asaayu's Arma Spotify Player
 ### Asaayu's Arma Spotify Player (AASP) is an in-game system to allow users to interact with their Spotify application through through Arma 3.

-**Although this is a working version of the mod, due to rate limiting and decisions made by Spotify this mod is on longer supported.
-No more work will be done on updating or fixing issues.
-If you would like to have a go yourself, feel free to fork this repo**
 ---

 ## EULA & Privacy Policy